 What skills do you develop?

-In Art Making and Exhibiting you will strengthen and broaden your art-making, curatorial, analytical and creative thinking skills, as well as your interpersonal and communication skills through reflection and discussion.
+In Art Making and Exhibiting, Units 1 & 2 you will strengthen and broaden your art-making, curatorial, analytical and creative thinking skills, as well as your interpersonal and communication skills through reflection, discussion and critiques.

 Things to think about